tdwan100/LinearRegression/README.md

 If you find any issues with the code or want to add improvements, feel free to create a pull request.
 Contributions are always welcome!

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify the code as per the terms of the license.

----
-**Note:** Make sure to replace "your-username" in the repository link with your GitHub username if you plan to clone the repository.